Bitcoin Basics

 There is no shortage of news stories about Bitcoin in the media, but what exactly is Bitcoin?
 What should you know about it and how do we, as financial planners, think about it?

-Few major financial topics have brought about the level of confusion, misinformation, and the hope of striking it rich than Bitcoin.
-For something so ubiquitous across the financial media you are more likely to know someone seven feet tall than someone who can explain what Bitcoin actually is.
-In this article our goal is to give a basic understanding of Bitcoin and share our perspective on why it isn’t part of our investing and financial planning philosophy.
+Few major financial topics have brought about the level of confusion, misinformation, and divergent opinions than Bitcoin.
+For something so ubiquitous across financial media, you are more likely to know someone seven feet tall than someone who can explain what Bitcoin actually is.
+In this article our goal is to give a basic understanding of Bitcoin and share our perspective on why it isn’t part of our investing and financial planning philosophy at this time.

 Is it an investment?
 We don’t think it is because it isn’t tied to anything tangible like corporate profits and can’t be physically held like gold.
 Bitcoin fits squarely into the category of speculation.